kennethd/kennethd.github.io/_posts/2019-04-06-jones-palatines.markdown

     such a winter; not only were many birds frozen and found dead, but also many domesticated livestock in their sheds.
 Many trees froze, and the winter grain was also very frozen...

+[08](/assets/jones/the-palatines-story.08.jpg) In this year 1709 many thousands of families from Germany, especially from Upper and Lower Hessen, from the Pfalz, Odenwald, Westerwald, and other dominions, have departed for the so-called New America and, of course, Carolina.
+Here, from out of the grove, (..) families have departed with them [the families being those of Johann Henrich Michael Vatter, Friedrich Filippi, Christoffel Schickedantz, Christoffel Jost, and Tobias Schilfer].
+[Here are] details of those who have joined together here and there in Germany and departed in 1709 for the New World:

+    From the Pfalz                                  8,589 persons
+    From Darmstadt area                             2,334
+    From Hanau, Ysenburg, and neighboring
+    Grafschaften and Wetterau districts             1,113
+    From Franckenland                               653
+    From the Mainz area                             63
+    From the Trier area                             58
+    From the Bishopric of Worm, Speyer, and neighboring Grafschaften                        490
+    From the Kassel area                            81
+    From the Zweibrücken area                       125
+    From the Nassau area                            203
+    From Alsace                                     413
+    From the Baden countryside                      320
+    Unmarried craftsmen                             871
+                                                    (15,313)

+    Not all of these people went farther than to England and Ireland; very few got to America.
+And because England and Ireland didn't suit them, they all, except those who died on the way, returned, as did some of the above mentioned Hanau families, and that after two years.
+The Catholics, however, were all sent back.

+Just how and where this village Pastor obtained these numbers and his information intrigues me greatly, but no source is revealed in the Dreieichenhain churchbook.
+However, the extract does indeed give a good, although undoubtedly incomplete, picture of the overall geographic breakdown of the origins of the emigrants from contemporary eyes.

+The first trickle of German emigrants left for New York with Pastor Joshua Kocherthal in 1708 and settled near Newburgh on the Hudson River.
+Then, about February or March 1709, large groups beaan leaving their German homes for Rotterdam and thence to England.
+There are records of their departure.
+Some obtained letters of recommendation or birth certificates from officials to bring with them on their trip, such as Gerhardt<sup>[\[1\]](NEEDLINK)</sup> Schäfer and Ulrich<sup>[\[1\]](NEEDLINK)</sup> Simmendinger.
+Others tried to dispose of their property in an orderly and legal manner and obtain lawful permits to emigrate, such as